Robots in pest control: Spotting rats, repelling snakes

 Robots here are turning into pest controllers and helping to detect rodents lurking in false ceilings and other areas out of sight.

-The shoebox-sized, radio-controlled bots are fitted with cameras on each end to stream footage from dark and cramped spaces.
+The shoebox-size, radio-controlled bots are fitted with cameras on each end to stream footage from dark and cramped spaces.

-With eyes glued to a screen, pest controllers scan the footage for any sign of rat infestation, like gnaw marks or droppings, while guiding the robot to crawl over cables and other obstacles nestled in the ceiling layer.
+With eyes glued to a screen, human pest controllers scan the footage for any sign of rat infestation, like gnaw marks or droppings, while guiding the robot over cables and other obstacles nestled in the ceiling layer.

 The firm has been using the bots since 2020 to make the job easier for workers, who are getting harder to come by, as well as to help make it safer.

-Commonly found in modern structures, false ceilings are installed below the main ceiling to allow lights and other electronics to be suspended from above, while hiding unsightly wires and pipes within them.
+Commonly found in modern structures, false ceilings are installed below the main ceiling to allow lights and other electrical fixtures to be suspended from above, while hiding unsightly wires and pipes within them.

 But the dark and cool layer also serves as an ideal home for pests like rats, which can wreak havoc by chewing through cables or spreading viruses.

-“It sounds simple, but in places like convention halls, the whole process can take half a day or longer,” said Mr Ong.
+“It sounds simple, but in places like convention halls, the whole process can take half a day or longer,” he said.
 “The men also have to climb to very high places, so it is not always safe.”

 His team has deployed the pest control bots to support all operations involving false ceilings, which account for at least half of their inspections in homes, offices and convention centres, among other locations.